-allocation-clause ::= allocates dyn-allocation-addresses ; frees dyn-allocation-addresses ; loop-allocation ::= loop allocates dyn-allocation-addresses ; loop frees dyn-allocation-addresses ; dyn-allocation-addresses ::= locations a a \nothing is allowed
+allocation-clause ::= allocates dyn-allocation-addresses ; frees dyn-allocation-addresses ; loop-allocation =:: loop allocates dyn-allocation-addresses ; loop frees dyn-allocation-addresses ; dyn-allocation-addresses ::= locations ^a ^{a} \nothing is allowed

-Allocation clauses for function and statement contracts

-Clauses allocates and frees are tied together.
-The simple contract where $P_i$ and $Q_j$ are sets of pointers to a common object type, means that any memory address that does not belong to the union of the sets has the same allocation status (see below) in the post-state as in the pre-state.
-The only difference between allocates and frees is that sets $P_i$ are evaluated in the pre-state, and sets $Q_i$ are evaluated in the post-state.
+2.7.3.1 Allocation clauses for function and statement contracts means that any memory address that does not belong to the union of the sets P_i and Q_j of some common pointer type other than void has the same allocation status (see below) in the post-state as in the pre-state.
+The only difference between allocates and frees is that sets P_i are evaluated in the pre-state, and sets Q_i are evaluated in the post-state.